rdavid/ptable/README.md

 ## About

-The C++ template prints data in formatted table.
-It calculates indentations after all fields are known.
-There is an example code:
+The C++ template is used to print data in a formatted table.
+It calculates the proper indentations once all the fields are known.
+Here is an example code snippet to demonstrate its usage:

 ```c++
 CPrettyTable<int, const char*, double> tbl("num", "name", "score");